-This program targets entrepreneurs who are already further along in their career trajectory and provides tailor-made support for business creation to make the entrepreneurial project a reality.
-The program is based on an in-depth approach to support the viability and development of the entrepreneurial project through intensive and compulsory group workshops, individualised support, optional workshops and networking meetings with experienced entrepreneurs.
+This program targets entrepreneurs who are already further along in their career trajectory and provides tailor-made support creation to make the business entrepreneurial project a reality.
+The program is based on an in-depth approach to support the viability and development of the entrepreneurial project through compulsory intensive and aroup workshops, individualised support, optional workshops and networking meetings with experienced entrepreneurs.